+Not having a plan usually leads to eating out and spending too much money.
+Look at your week’s activities.
 There might be some late nights or running back and forth to a kid’s sport.
-Keep it all in mind and try to plan accordingly.
-On a night you are getting home late, it may not work to whip up a meal from scratch, but maybe a grilled protein and a salad would do the trick.
+Keep it all in mind, and try to plan accordingly.
+On a night you are getting home late, it may not work to whip up a meal from scratch, but maybe a grilled protein and salad would do the trick.

 Hanger is real.
-Have you ever been so hungry, you are irritable and angry?
-Yep, hanger.
 Plan for some snacks that are easy to grab on the go.
-Almonds, cheese, or just a piece of fruit, are all great and healthy options.
-Having these items on hand can help prevent quick stops at the drive-thru in those, “I need to eat NOW” moments.
+Almonds, cheese, or just a piece of fruit are all great and healthy options.
+Having these items on hand can help prevent quick stops at the drive-thru in those “I need to eat NOW” moments.

 In meal planning, the most important thing you can do is be realistic.
 Life is in constant motion.
 Don’t stress about dinner time.
-Look at your menu, if you are planning on tacos one night, cook all the ground beef and use part of it for the tacos and then maybe another night for spaghetti.
+Look at your menu.
+If you are planning to make tacos one night, cook all the ground beef and use part of it for the tacos and then maybe another night for spaghetti.
 This means dinner can make it onto the table even quicker on that second night.

 Leftovers for lunch

-It may not be the immediate next day, but having an extra portion of dinner for lunch is totally acceptable.
+It may not be the immediate next day, but having an extra portion of dinner for lunch is a great time saver.
 Plus, having a meal with you is a great deterrent to eating out for lunch.
-And, while you’re at it, you might as well pop over those savings to your Bonus Saver account.
-Cha-Ching!
+While you’re at it, you might as well pop over those savings to your Bonus Saver account.
+Cha-ching!

 Make a list.
 Check it twice.

-Getting your menu planed is going to make creating a list a snap.
-Double check your pantry to make sure you have everything you need when it comes to prepping your meal.
+Menu planning makes creating a grocery list a snap.
+Double-check your pantry to make sure you have everything you need when it comes to prepping your meal.

 Make it a family affair.
-Washing, chopping, organizing your produce can be a great chore for helpers.
+Washing, chopping, and organizing your produce can be a great chore for helpers.
 Being able to have dinner on the table in 20 minutes or less is a huge relief at the end of the day.
-It also is a big deciding factor before splurging to go out and eat because by the time you get seated, order and get your meal, it’s about the same amount of time.
+It also is a big deciding factor before splurging to go out and eat.
+By the time you get seated, order, and get your meal, it’s about the same amount of time.

 Skip the prepacked items

-Bulk items aren’t just for baking items.
-Rice, beans, pasta, nuts, even oatmeal are often cheaper in the bulk section versus boxes.
+Bulk items aren’t just for baking supplies.
+Rice, beans, pasta, nuts, and even oatmeal are often cheaper in the bulk section versus pre-packaged.

 Embrace the season – then freeze for later

 Take advantage of our amazing community and the bounty of produce we have.
-From picking apples in the orchard to corn at the farmer’s market, buy some to enjoy now and freeze for later.
-It takes a bit of time to properly store and freeze the item, but when you have fresh-frozen peaches for a cobbler in the fall, you will be thankful.
+From picking apples in the orchard to corn at the farmers market, buy some to enjoy now and some to freeze for later.
+It takes a bit of time to properly store and freeze the item, but when you pull out those peaches for a cobbler in the fall, you will be thankful.

 Check the unit price

-Buying the largest box on the shelf, or even the store brand, isn’t a surefire method to saving money.
+Buying the largest box on the shelf or the store brand aren’t always surefire methods to saving money.
 Compare the unit price.
 This is often listed on the price tag.
-You can figure out the unit price by dividing the price of the item by the number of ounces or other unit of measurement.
+You can figure out the unit price by dividing the price of the item by the number of ounces or another unit of measurement.

 These are just some ways you can save money on your food budget.
 Don’t miss out on these other great savings ideas!